 Stay on the Bleeding-Edge of Bitcoin

-Subscribe below to have future issues of the Layer-2 Roundup and the latest news from our engineering, research and mining teams delivered to your inbox.
+Subscribe below to have future issues of the Layer-2 Report and the latest news from our engineering, research and mining teams delivered to your inbox.

-You can also follow us @Blockstream and the #LAYER2ROUNDUP hashtag for a Twitter-friendly version of the roundup each month.
+You can also follow us @Blockstream and the #LAYER2ROUNDUP (now #LAYER2REPORT) hashtag for a Twitter-friendly version of the roundup each month.

 This article has been prepared solely for informational purposes only.
 It does not constitute an offer to sell or the solicitation of an offer to buy these securities, nor shall there be any sale of these securities in any state or jurisdiction in which such offer, solicitation, or sale would be unlawful prior to any exemption or registration under the securities laws of any such state or jurisdiction.